The Junction of Immersive Analytics and Virtual Reconstructions -- A Case Study on the Mausoleum of Emperor Maxentius: Acknowledgment

-We acknowledge funding by DFG, project ID 251654672 – TRR 161.
-We also acknowledge the support of Antonella Bidlingmaier, who contributed to the creation of the first iterations of the reconstructions of the Maxentius Mausoleum.
+We acknowledge funding by DFG, project ID 251654672--TRR 161 as well as the support of Antonella Bidlingmaier, who contributed to the creation of the first iterations of the reconstructions of the Maxentius Mausoleum.